 "Carrots!
-Dear me!
+My goodness!
 No, sir, I refuse to be Miss Carrots' proxy.
-Ah! here comes my aunt.
+Ah, there comes my aunt.
 What did you do to Kate Seymour?
 Desert her?"

 "By George!
-I did forget her.'
+I did forget her."
 She laughed with infinite relish.

 "And you have brought down on my head the family displeasure in consequence."